cloudant-labs/cloudant-python/readme.md

 [requests]: http://www.python-requests.org/en/latest/
 [responses]: http://www.python-requests.org/en/latest/api/#requests.Response

-## This Library is Deprecated
+## This Version is Deprecated

-As of 13 October 2015, this library is deprecated in favor of [a completely rewritten Python library for interfacing with Cloudant and CouchDB servers](https://github.com/cloudant/python-cloudant).
+As of 13 October 2015, this development branch is deprecated in favor of [the new development branch starting at version 2.0.0a1](https://github.com/cloudant/python-cloudant).

+**The new version will introduce breaking changes.
+No attempt was made to follow the API in 0.5.10.**

+This is the final version of this branch -- 0.5.10.

+Please use the new library for your new projects and begin to migrate your old projects that have used versions 0.5.10 and prior.

+We will keep 0.5.10 as the latest stable version on PyPI until early 2016, at which time we plan to switch over completely to 2.0.0.

+Alpha and Beta versions starting with 2.0.0a1 will be uploaded to PyPI.
+The latest alpha or beta release may be installed by

+    pip install --pre cloudant

+Note that our new development branch is still pre 2.0.0.
+As such, we cannot make any guarantees, though we will try, of course, not to introduce new API that will later be removed.

 ## Install